checklist/checklist-support/docs/start/index.md

 ## Checklist Template

-If you have a business process (i.e a set of defined tasks) that needs to be repeated on schedule or ad hoc, then a Checklist Template is a great solution.
+If you have a business process (i.e a set of steps/ tasks) that needs to be repeated on schedule or ad hoc, then a Checklist Template is a great solution.

 You start by defining the steps (tasks) that need to be followed.
 Each task can have a simple check or even a question that needs to be answered (e.g. text, number, URL, email, date).
 Use our simple Template editor to create your template:

 ![Checklist Template Editor](/assets/images/templates/template-editor.png){: .image-xl}

-Once you have a template, you (or authorized member of your team) can easily trigger it from the Dashboard) and assign it to the team or specific user to follow.
-See below about scheduling templates.
-The assigned user then needs to go through the checklist marking it as they progress.
-We call this: “playing” the list.
-Progress can be tracked by management.
+After creating a template, you or an authorized member of your team can easily trigger it from the dashboard and assign it to the entire team or a specific user.
+The assigned user then goes through the checklist, marking each item as they progress.
+We refer to this process as 'playing the list.'
+Management can track progress effectively.

 Here’s what playing the list looks like: